ml6team/fondant/docs/components/containerized_components.md

-To make sure containerized components are reusable, they should implement a single logical data processing step (like captioning images or removing Personal Identifiable Information [PII] from text.)
+To make sure containerized components are reusable, they should implement a single logical data processing step (like captioning images or removing Personal Identifiable Information [PII] from text).
 If a component grows too large, consider splitting it into multiple separate components each tackling one logical part.